Shawn Stevens

-Shawn Stevens is an American politician and businessman serving as a member of the Ohio House of Representatives from the 68th district.
-He assumed office on March 9, 2022.
+Shawn Stevens is an American politician and businessman who served as a member of the Ohio House of Representatives from the 68th district from March to December 2022.
+He is currently running in the 61st District.

 Education

 Stevens earned a Bachelor of Arts degree in economics from Miami University and a Master of Business Administration from the Fisher College of Business at Ohio State University.

 Career

 From 2004 to 2011, Stevens worked as a banker at JPMorgan Chase.
 He served as chair of the Delaware County Republican Party from 2010 to 2014 and president of the Ohio Association of Election Officials in 2015 and 2016.
 From 2011 to 2017, he was a partner at the Great American Title Agency.
 Stevens is the owner of Bridge Title and Escrow Services in Westerville, Ohio.
 In March 2022, Stevens was appointed to succeed Rick Carfagna in the Ohio House of Representatives.

+On Dec 11, 2025, Stevens announced he was running for House District 61.